ScrapeGraphAI/docusaurus-docs/docs/activation.md

-# 🔑 OpnAI keys activation
+# 🔑 OpenAI keys activation
 For activating the keys go to https://platform.openai.com/docs/overview and follow the following steps:

 ![key1](img/apikey_1.png)